mcode/request-generator/README.md

 # Request Generator

-This subproject provides a small web application that is capable of generating requests and displaying the CDS Hooks cards that are provided as a response.
+This project provides a small web application that is capable of generating requests and displaying the CDS Hooks cards that are provided as a response.
 This project is written in JavaScript and runs in [node.js](https://nodejs.org/en/).

 ## Running the request generator standalone

-1. Install node.js
+1. Install node.js v14 (using [`nvm`](https://github.com/nvm-sh/nvm) is optional, but easier)

+- `nvm install 14`
+- `nvm use 14`

 2. Clone the repository

 - `git clone https://github.com/mcode/request-generator.git`